What Researchers Did

 What They Found

 The patient developed visible tissue discoloration and livedo skin changes within hours of the filler injection.
 After 6 HBOT sessions, the tissue discoloration improved significantly.
-The report proposes that HBOT works by hyperoxygenating the ischemic tissue and reducing the inflammation caused by the arterial blockage.
+The report proposes that HBOT works by hyperoxygenating the ischaemic tissue and reducing the inflammation caused by the arterial blockage.

 Canadian Relevance